MichaelHJNLee/FileConvert/README.md

 # PDF Converter

 PDF Converter is a webpage where you can convert your PDF's into various image formats (JPG, SVG, WEBP, PJPG, PNG).
+This application is currently deployed onto an AWS EC2 instance and can be accessed on http://ec2-54-241-141-253.us-west-1.compute.amazonaws.com:3000/.

 ## Installation